SUBSCRIBE TO OUR FREE NEWSLETTER

 East Jerusalem is in lockdown as of Wednesday after the Israeli military erected checkpoints around the occupied territory as the repression of Palestinian protesters took a severe turn.

-Ma'an News Agency, quoting local official Muhammad Abu al-Hummus, reports, "the forces were issuing citations to Palestinian drivers at random.
+Ma'an News Agency, quoting local official Muhammad Abu al-Hummus, reports, "The forces were issuing citations to Palestinian drivers at random.
 Israeli security also inspected several Palestinian youths and students in 'humiliating' ways, forcing them to take off their clothes."

 The teenager's shooting death brings the total number of Palestinians killed since October 1 to 31, with an estimated 17 shot dead at demonstrations.
-At least seven Israelis have also been killed in the same time period.
+At least seven Israelis have also been killed in the same period.

 The widespread crackdown was initiated by the government's security cabinet, which agreed to a suite of punitive measures early Wednesday following a handful of attacks against Israeli citizens.

-The statement also said that a so-called terrorist's house that has been demolished will not be rebuilt, and that the permanent residency rights of the individual will be revoked and their property confiscated.
+The statement also said that a so-called terrorist's house that has been demolished will not be rebuilt and that the permanent residency rights of the individual will be revoked and their property confiscated.
 Further, military units will be deployed to reinforce police in cities and on main routes, and 300 security guards will be recruited to secure public transportation in the capital.

 Israeli forces have also been deployed in and around Jerusalem's Old City, Ma'an notes.